Clifton Cathedral: Brutalist architecture

-Often assumed to take its origin from the English word 'brutal', it is more likely from the French term béton brut' meaning 'raw concrete', a term said to have been popularised by the Swiss-French architect Le Corbusier during the construction of Unite d’Habitation in 1952.
+Often assumed to take its origin from the English word 'brutal', it is more likely from the French term béton brut' meaning 'raw concrete', a term said to have been popularised by the Swiss-French architect Le Corbusier during the construction of the Unité d'habitation in 1952.
 Brutalism is characterised by simple, block-like structures, that are massive (if not necessarily large) and often repeated in a modular fashion.
 It typically features bare building materials, with the structure exposed entirely and without interior finishes wherever practicable.
 Concrete is often used for its raw and unpretentious honesty, revealing the basic nature of its construction, by showing the texture of the wooden planks used for the in-situ casting forms.
 Another key aspect of Brutalism is that the form of the building should be driven by its intended function, and fundamentally, the cathedral design at Clifton is inspired by the analysis of the practical liturgical requirements arising out of the decisions made about the Sacred Liturgy by the bishops assembled in Rome for the Second Council of the Vatican.
 In that sense it is functionalist, and the design, to a greater or lesser extent may have also been driven by the need for stringent cost economy.